rennokki/schedule/readme.md

 $user->hasSchedule(); // true
 ```

 Let's  say the user has its birthday on 1st March each year, so let's add this to an exclusions list.
-Adding to this, the first and the second day of Christmas is free for anyone, and let's add 1st May 2018 in our exclusions list.
+Adding to this, the first and the second day of Christmas is free for anyone, and let's add 1st May 2018 in our exclusions list too.

 Note: 1st May 2018 will occur only once, it's not recurrent.
 ```php